ugliestie/musicemoji/README.md

 ```

 - After bot loading, firstly grant permission for by pressing button which bot gives you after `/start` command
+>[!NOTE]
+> Granting permission relies on this simple Github Pages [webapp](https://github.com/ugliestie/emojistatuspermission) which do only that action.
+It's source code is open like this repo :3
 - Reboot script
 - Change custom emoji using `/custom_emoji` command or skip if you satisfied with default star or don't want to use `PLAYING_NOW` mode
 - Profit!